hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

 #### Migrate
 - Perform migration of terraform configurations in the priority order identified in planning.
-    - ( Optional) Run tfm core migrate to migrate an entire GitHub org at once.
+    - ( Optional) Run tfm core migrate to migrate an entire GitHub org or Gitlab Project at once.
     - ( Recommended ) Run tfm core commands in the order defined:
         - tfm core clone
         - tfm core init-repos